 Any charitable organization should have an official board and some membership, but the opportunities for active community engagement in matters related to how the funds are being spent and the types of services and activities undertaken by the organization may often be limited.

 Decentralizing the organization’s governance presents more opportunities for the members, including the beneficiaries, who can exercise their control in the organization’s operations.
 But this comes with a disadvantage.
 Having too many members involved can slow down and restrain organizational processes.
+Some people are suggesting that AI agents can be incorporated to help filter proposals, automate routine decisions, and make voting more efficient.
+This will also bring down friction and keep things running smoothly as DAOs get bigger and better.

 There is also the risk of a 51% attack, where bad actors gather adequate governance tokens to take ownership and control of the DAO.
 Therefore, these risks need to be considered while designing mission-driven DAOs.